 git clone https://github.com/LukeSmithxyz/st cd st sudo make install

-Message me if you need any help with any of the above.
+Email me if you really need help with any of the above.